 On the other hand, there’s a drawback in the support system of Shopify.
 You cannot speak directly to technical support when you need help with coding or other technical stuff.

 Above all, if you are still unable to get through a problem, you can hire a Shopify Expert.
-Shopify provides an option to hire help based on the problem you are facing, and they will assist you by solving your issues.
-You can hire one for creating a store, store development, migrating your store on Shopify, etc.
+Shopify offers an option to hire help based on the issue you’re facing, and they will assist you in resolving your problems.
+You can hire one for creating a store, store development, migrating your store to Shopify, etc.

 - Create a Shopify store with the help of a free trial

 Visit the Shopify website with the help of the link provided.
-Log in to Shopify with the help of your Emal ID and Password.
+Log in to Shopify with the help of your Email ID and Password.

 - Select a domain